PedroGaya/hellblazers/quickstart-sections/core.md

 - **Perfect**: You avoid the trouble.
 - **Messy**: You avoid the brunt of the trouble. _The GM lightens the consequences_.
 - **Grim**: You fail to avoid trouble. _The GM follows through on the move_.

+### Montage Roll

+Roll 2d to abstract a scene into a montage.
+The results determine how well it goes.

 ### Tension Roll